changing children's lives

 A note from Deirdre Pearson, our Chief Executive.

-It’s been my pleasure to be Chief Exec of Talbot House Trust since 2013, it’s been challenging sometimes but remains extremely rewarding.
+It has been my pleasure to be Chief Executive of Talbot House Trust since 2013, it has been challenging sometimes but remains extremely rewarding.
 The passion I feel for this organisation is immense, we really do change children’s lives.
 Having worked in the third sector for several decades I feel lucky to be able to say that I work with children for the first time in my career.
 As the daughter and the mother of school teachers, it feels like a good fit.

 Talbot House had been a residential school in the seventies right up until the building we were previously in, in Seghill burned down over a weekend.
 That was a tale to tell, they say the staff came in on Monday morning to the ashes and in true Talbot House style, they organised temporary accommodation on site in the form of porta cabins, and carried on while it was rebuilt.
-After that though residential schooling was eventually converted to day school places only and in 1999 the organisation moved into Walbottle on the site we still occupy.
-In 2010 it was decided that a separate children’s home would be the next development, and in 2012 Chadersley took its first resident.
-The first floor of one wing of our building houses the home, so it is self-contained and has the advantage of our large semi-rural site.
+After that, it was decided to convert the residential school into a day school only and in 1999 the organisation moved into Walbottle on the site we occupy today.
+In 2010 a decision was made to open a separate children’s home as the next development for Talbot House Trust, and in 2012 Chadersley took its first resident.
+The first floor of one wing of our building houses Chadersley, so it is self-contained and has the advantage of our large semi-rural site.
 Today we have 5 rooms for children and 2 for overnight staff.
 The home has a lovely atmosphere and our children tell us that they feel safe and happy there.
 It has been a privilege to see the children grow into adults over the years, and although sad to say goodbye, it gives me great pleasure to see them move on with life as well-rounded human beings and reach their full potential.
-I am proud of each one.
+I am proud of each one of them.
 Have a look at our Children’s Home page, there are some great photos there.